How to vote in Dancing on Ice 2019

 Judges Jayne Torvill, Christopher Dean, Jason Gardiner and Ashley Banjo all get to have their say on the Dancing on Ice contestants each week – but so do you.

-Voting is not open yet, but when the competition proper does begin, here’s how to support your chosen celeb via mobile, landline or the Dancing on Ice app…
+Here’s how to support your chosen celeb by voting via mobile, landline or the Dancing on Ice app…

 How do you vote in Dancing on Ice 2019?